AleksStaponas/Python-TCP-ClickerGame/README.md

 - **improved UI**: top 3 players in the leaderboard have different emojis

+- **Simulated bots** randomly update their scores to create a competitive leaderboard

 ## In progress

 - **improved data security e.g. hashing and server logging**